FortiAnalyzer

 When configuring Log Storage Policy, it is common to keep Archive data longer than Analytic data.

-But what happens when you want to run a report for a time period which is older than your oldest Analytic data?
+This article describes what happens when running a report for a time period which is older than the oldest Analytic data.

 Solution